SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/08.Numbers-sum-web-13.png)

 All seems fine but when we enter the two numbers and hit **[Calculate]**, nothing happens.
-Let's write the logic needed for our summator to work as intended.
-Open the **`HomeController`** file in the same folder and we should be able to see the following
+Let us write the logic needed to summing both numbers to work as expected.
+Open the **`HomeController`** file in the same folder, and we should be able to see the following:

 ![](assets/chapter-1-images/08.Numbers-sum-web-14.png)

-The part we're interested in is the **`sum`** function
+The part we are interested in is the **`sum`** function:

 ![](assets/chapter-1-images/08.Numbers-sum-web-15.png)

-Currently this function accepts two pieces of text **`num1`** and **`num2`**, passes them to the server and returns the file **`index`** to the user.
-As you've probably realised, inside there's no code to calculate the numbers from the two text fields and enter the result in the third field.
-Let's write the logic to make it happen.
+Currently, this function accepts two pieces of text **`num1`** and **`num2`**, passes them to the server and returns the file **`index`** to the user.
+As you have probably realized, there is no code to calculate the numbers from the two text fields and enter the result in the third field.
+Let us write the logic to make it happen.

 Go between the curly braces and write the following code:

 ![](assets/chapter-1-images/08.Numbers-sum-web-16.png)

-Here's what the **`HomeController`** file should look like after the change:
+Here is what the **`HomeController`** file should look like after the change:

 ![](assets/chapter-1-images/08.Numbers-sum-web-17.png)